 If in any doubt, we recommend contacting our host Edgar and booking through him, he has a number of tour packages to suit every need and will ensure you won’t get ripped off, nor promised the sun, moon and stars.

-We also recommend the tour company Rustica Ecologica, in Getsamani.
+We also recommend the tour company Rustica Ecologica, in Getsemani.

-In the end, we didn’t go for this tour.
+In the end, we didn’t go on this tour.
 After The Corn Islands, we couldn’t justify this as a Caribbean experience.

 Stroll Around the Getsemani District:

 A free day out, and a fun day out.
 There are really nice vibes around this neighbourhood.
 Quirky cafes, restaurants and bars, this area is popular with backpackers, especially since all the hostels are located here.

 No more than a 5-minute walk from the Centro Historico, prices are a little cheaper and there are some fantastic Menu del Dia (meal deal) options.